jdi-testing/jdi-qasp-ml/README.md

 ```
 If you need to set up training parameters, change following variables for train.py (placed in **vars/train_vars.py**):
 - BATCH_SIZE (1024 by default)
 - train_names and test_names.
-You need to set up them like (where N and T defines number of train-test ratio and depend on generated number of sites):
+You need to set up them like (where N and T placed in train_vars defines number of train-test ratio and depend on generated number of sites):
 ```
     train_names = DATASET_NAMES[:N]
     test_names = DATASET_NAMES[N:N+T]